-Are you considering building an online community?
-Well there are a few key elements you should take into consideration.
+If you considering building an online community there are a few key elements you should take into consideration.
 Keeping in mind a community is two way interaction, unlike an audience which is one way – a community is socially active and look to share content with their friends and social circles at every chance.

-With this in mind, I have put together a list of ten key practices I believe will help build a strong and successful community.
+With this in mind, we have put together a list of ten key practices we believe will help build a strong and successful community.

 It’s been said plenty of times before, ‘content is king’.
 This has not changed over time and still remains one of the key components of any successful website and online community.
 It is your content that will continue to drive traffic to your website and bring people back.
 Try to make your content both unique and specific to your business or niche.

 There is no point writing great content if your visitors cannot share it.
 Your content should be easily shareable on Twitter, Google+, Facebook and LinkedIn as a minimum by the visitors to your website.
 To assist with content being shared, use short, specific, catchy headlines where possible, to help readers understand the message and purpose in the article.

 Be social, at every opportunity.
 Sharing your content out onto your social media platforms will raise its visibility and also make it more likely to also be shared from within your social circles.
 Always link back to your articles and content in any status update that refers to content on your website.

 When a visitor leaves a comment on your blog or social media status, they will expect to be replied to.
 Responding to these types of communication shows you care and makes your audience and community members feel important.

 When a member does something good within the community be sure to give credit.
 Community members like to be recognised for their efforts.
 This could be solving a problem for another community member or helping your business directly by sharing their experience or knowledge.

 When a community member does something good be sure to spread the word within the community and socially.
 Be sure to give back to the community and genuinely thank them for their efforts.